-BA Philosophy and Economics, Universitat Bayreuth
+Undergraduate education: BA Philosophy and Economics, Universitat Bayreuth

-Business Analyst Internship, Investment Boutique Europa Partners Latin America in Lima, Peru
+Job prior to studying at the Business School: Business Analyst Internship, Investment Boutique Europa Partners Latin America in Lima, Peru

-Research analyst, London School of Economics
+Job after to studying at the Business School: Research analyst, London School of Economics

 Your time at Imperial College Business School